bradleeharr/CS50W/README.md

 ## Introduction

-This repository contains my personal attempts at solutions for the projects assigned in Harvard University's CS50W course, also known as 'Web Programming with Python and JavaScript'.
+This repository contains my personal attempts at solutions for the projects assigned in CS50's web course, also known as 'Web Programming with Python and JavaScript'.

 ## Projects Overview